adamgraham/polykai/Xcode/README.md

  - There is also a presentation version (larger font size) - **[Polykai-Presentation.dvtcolortheme](https://raw.githubusercontent.com/adamgraham/polykai/master/Xcode/Polykai-Presentation.dvtcolortheme)**.
 3. **Right-click** and select **Save As**.
 4. Save the file into the `FontAndColorThemes` folder.
- - *Note: if a `.txt` extension is added to the end of the file, it must be removed.*
+ - *Note: If a `.txt` extension is added to the end of the file, it must be removed.*
 5. Open or restart Xcode.
 6. Click the **Xcode** menu item on the top menu bar.
 7. Choose **Preferences**.